cameronbourke/react-async-poll/README.md

 react-async-poll
 =========================

-Websockets are cool and awesome, but sometimes we don't get to choose our backend.
+WebSockets are cool and awesome, but sometimes we don't get to choose our backend.
 So how can we still get the most recent data into our react app on a regular basis?
 Polling to the rescue!

 ### Installation
 react-async-poll requires React 0.14 or later.